vim-autoformat/vim-autoformat/README.markdown

 Change log
 ----------
-### March 10 2012
+### March 10 2013
 * The custom_config branch has been merged into the master branch.
 This means that customization of formatprograms can be done easily now, as explained above.
-* I set the default tab width to 4 for all formatprograms, and in vim itself.
+* I set the default tabwidth to 4 for all formatprograms as well as for vim itself.
 * The default parameters for astyle have been slightly modified: it will wrap spaces around operators.
-* phpCB has been removed from the defaults, due to buggy behaviour
+* phpCB has been removed from the defaults, due to buggy behaviour.